 New EU laws on net neutrality may be necessary to stop internet service providers (ISPs) from infringing individuals' data protection and privacy rights, the European Data Protection Supervisor (EDPS) has said.

 BlackBerry services are up again, though still processing a considerable backlog of traffic, but now we have a CEO's statement promising the company will try harder in future.

-iOS App of the Week It must be a sign of the times, but I’m definitely seeing more personal finance apps coming my way recently.
+iOS App of the WeekiOS App of the Week It must be a sign of the times, but I’m definitely seeing more personal finance apps coming my way recently.